-- f.
-Dry Filter Spray Booth Pressure Drop Monitoring and Recordkeeping Procedure - i.
-Boeing Seattle shall install a differential pressure gauge across the dry particulate exhaust filter systems. - ii.
-Boeing Seattle shall continuously monitor the pressure drop across the dry filter. - iii.
-When spray-applying Aerospace NESHAP-regulated primers, topcoats, or specialty coatings containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens, Boeing Seattle shall read and record the pressure drop indicated by the gauge required by (f)(i) once per shift that the booth is in operation.
-For any shift where pressure drop is not recorded, Boeing Seattle must maintain records to demonstrate no regulated primers, topcoats, or specialty coating containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens was being spray-applied. - iv.
-When spray-applying coatings other than Aerospace NESHAP-regulated primers, topcoats, or specialty coatings containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens, Boeing Seattle shall read and record the pressure drop indicated by the gauge required by (f)(i) each month that the booth is in operation or as specified in an applicable requirement originating in an NOCOA.
-For any month or monitoring interval specified in an applicable requirement originating in an NOCOA where pressure drop is not recorded, Boeing Seattle must demonstrate that no spray coating has occurred. - v.
+- i.
+Install a differential pressure gauge across the exhaust filter banks. - ii.
+Continuously monitor the pressure drop across the dry filter. - iii.
+When spray-applying Aerospace NESHAP-regulated primers, topcoats, or specialty coatings containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens, read and record the pressure drop indicated by the gauge required by (f)(i) once per shift.
+For any shift where pressure drop is not recorded, Boeing Auburn must maintain records to demonstrate no regulated primers, topcoats, or specialty coating containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens was being spray-applied. - iv.
+When spray-applying coatings other than Aerospace NESHAP-regulated primers, topcoats, or specialty coatings containing inorganic HAP greater than or equal to 0.1% for carcinogens and 1.0% for non-carcinogens, read and record the pressure drop indicated by the gauge required by (f)(i) monthly or as specified in an applicable requirement originating in an NOCOA.
+For any month or monitoring interval specified in an applicable requirement originating in an NOCOA where pressure drop is not recorded, Boeing Auburn must demonstrate that no spray coating has occurred. - v.
 A record of the pressure drop is not required under this section if the spray booth is equipped with an interlock system that will automatically shut down the coating spray application system if the pressure drop exceeds or falls below the filter manufacturer's recommended limit(s). - vi.
-If allowed by the Order of Approval and if a recorded pressure drop exceeds or falls below the acceptable limits established using the procedures below or if an interlock system is used and the system shuts down the coating spray application system, Boeing Seattle shall shut down the operation immediately and take corrective action.
+If the recorded pressure drop exceeds or falls below the acceptable limits established using the procedures below or if an interlock system is used and they system shuts down the coating spray application system, Boeing Auburn shall shut down the operation immediately and take corrective action.
 The operation shall not be resumed until the pressure drop is returned to within the acceptable limits.